BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.7 =

+* Adding functionality for more mobile-friendly displays on the single-floorplans view and on the properties list view.
+* Adding the image sliders where appropriate for floorplans
+* Minor bugfixes throughout

 = 0.6.1

 * Fixing a bug where the square footage search wasn't showing up in the properties search when enabled.